Buffalo Common Council president Darius Pridgen announces he has COVID-19

-(WIVB) – Buffalo Common Council president Darius Pridgen has announced that he has contracted COVID-19.
+(WIVB) – Buffalo Common Council President Darius Pridgen is one of the latest people to reveal he’s fighting coronavirus.

-Pridgen said in a Facebook post Sunday that “silence is a killer”, so he decided to be open about his diagnosis.
+He made the announcement on his Facebook Sunday.
+He said his biggest concern is a pre-existing condition.
+Half of his right lung was removed during a previous surgery.

+Pridgen says he’s getting better, but he wants people to understand you really don’t know who is fighting the virus.
+Pridgen plans on giving regular updates throughout his recovery on Facebook live.
+He also plans to still run the council meeting remotely starting Tuesday.

 Watch Pridgen’s message here: